Quantum number assignments of light strange baryons in Regge phenomenology: Conclusion

 \section{Conclusion}

 Regge phenomenology has been effectively implemented to study the mass-spectra of light baryons with strangeness -1,-2, and -3.
-Here our aim of determining the spin parity of experimentally observed states : $\Sigma(2250)$, $\Sigma(2455)$, $\Sigma(2620)$,$\Xi(1950)$, $\Xi(2030)$, $\Xi(2120)$, $\Xi(2250)$, $\Xi(2370)$, $\Omega(2012)$, $\Omega(2250)$, and $\Omega(2380)$ is accomplished.
+Here our aim of determining the spin parity of experimentally observed states : $\Sigma(2250)$, $\Sigma(2455)$, $\Sigma(2620)$, $\Xi(1950)$, $\Xi(2030)$, $\Xi(2120)$, $\Xi(2250)$, $\Xi(2370)$, $\Omega(2012)$, $\Omega(2250)$, and $\Omega(2380)$ is accomplished.
 Also we confirmed the spin parity of many experimentally well established states of $\Lambda$ and $\Sigma$ baryons.
+Here the error propogation is incorporated and we have calculated the experimental error in the obtained masses, wherever possible and the experimental masses are taken as inputs.
+Our obtained results are very close to the experimental masses with a mass difference of few MeV.
+Also, the experimentally established masses lies within the error range of the calculated masses.
 It is evident that the low-lying resonance masses are in good agreement with other theoretical predictions but for higher excited states we see a wide range of mass difference.
 This possibly because of the fact that not a single model exactly predicts the spin-parity assignments, and also there is no experimental evidence for the states.
 As a result, our work with a huge number of spin-parity predictions could be useful for future facilities like $\overline{\mbox{\sffamily P}}${\sffamily ANDA}, which is intended to explore light strange baryons in depth.